Understanding the NDIS Rules and Registration Groups

 Here you have to identify which policies and processes you have to meet the questionnaire and how you adhere to the guidelines.
-Centro CORE has the 33 policies and 11 processes you need to meet this audit requirement.
 Beware if you overstate your qualifications or ability to service participants because the auditor will be reporting to the NDIS Quality Commission the results of their observations.

 If you are an individual sole trader or operating as a partnership you have a streamlined audit process requiring only a desktop review of your policies and processes.